adap/flower/examples/embedded-devices/README.md

    # this will take you to a shell that looks something like this:
    root@6e6ce826b8bb:/client# <here you can run python commands or any command as usual>
    ```
+8. **Run your FL experiments with Flower**.
+Follow the steps in the section below.

-## Running FL training with Flower
+## Running FL with Flower

 For this demo, we'll be using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), a popular dataset for image classification comprised of 10 classes (e.g. car, bird, airplane) and a total of 60K `32x32` RGB images.
 The training set contains 50K images.
 The server will automatically download the dataset should it not be found in `./data`.
 The clients do the same.
 The dataset is by default split into 50 partitions (each to be assigned to a different client).
 This can be controlled with the `NUM_CLIENTS` global variable in the client scripts.
 In this example, each device will play the role of a specific user (specified by the command line -- we'll show this later) and therefore only do local training with that portion of the data.
 For CIFAR-10, clients will be training a MobileNet-v2/3 model.